BAMresearch/ctsimu-artist-module/README.md

 ## Known Limitations

++ **Pixel binning** is not supported.
+Such an operation can be applied as a post-processing step using the [CTSimU Toolbox](https://github.com/BAMresearch/ctsimu-toolbox).
 + **Continuous-motion** scans are not supported, only stop&go mode.
 + Drifts between the frames of an averaged projection are not handled.
 Therefore, **motion blurring** within one projection cannot be simulated.
 + **Parallel beam** geometries are not supported.
 As a workaround, a very high source-detector distance could be chosen in the JSON file.